Geocortex Workflow Help

 No Programming: Geocortex Workflow provides a configuration approach to automating business logic in applications—drag predefined activities to the design surface, configure their settings, and connect them into a flowchart.
 Save the workflow and it is ready to run from a web application.

-Works with Geocortex Applications: You can run workflows in Geocortex HTML5 viewers and in the Geocortex Mobile App Framework.
+Works with Geocortex Applications: You can run workflows in Geocortex Web and Geocortex Mobile apps, Geocortex HTML5 viewers, and in the Geocortex Mobile App Framework.
 Workflows can run Geocortex reports.

 Works with Web AppBuilder Apps: You can run workflows in applications created using Esri's Web AppBuilder (Developer Edition or Web AppBuilder in Portal for ArcGIS).